Folate: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 Does folate interact with other nutrients?

 Folate and vitamin B12 share many important tasks in the body, which support the healthy function of our cells and the nervous system.
-If we don’t get enough folate or vitamin B12, their common functions are compromised and our health is affected in the long-term.
+If we don’t get enough folate or vitamin B12 for a long period, their common functions become compromised and our health can be affected in the long-term.

 Besides, folate (together with vitamin B12 and vitamin B6) and choline help our bodies break down an excess of homocysteine, through two different processes.
 Meeting the recommended amounts for these micronutrients is important to help our bodies maintain safe levels of homocysteine, which can put us at higher risk of cardiovascular disease, when present in high amounts.
 In some cases, mainly affecting people with a genetic predisposition, low levels of folate could make our bodies compensate by using more choline in this process.